AbimbolaAyo/LITA_CAPSTONE_PROJECT-CUSTOMERSS_DATA/README.md

 # LITA_CAPSTONE_PROJECT-CUSTOMERS_DATA
-Making reference to the Capstone Project Document, carrying out the following exploratory process and tell a compelling story by building an interactive dashboard report to gather insight and making business decisions.
+Making reference to the Capstone Project Document, carrying out the following exploratory process and tell a compelling story by building an interactive dashboard report to gather insight and make business decisions.

 ## OUTLINE